Licenses

 Software license

-A typical software license grants the licensee, typically an end-user, permission to use one or more copies of software in ways where such a use would otherwise potentially constitute copyright infringement of the software owner's exclusive rights under copyright.
+A typical software licence grants the licensee, typically an end-user, permission to use one or more copies of software in ways where such a use would otherwise potentially constitute copyright infringement of the software owner's exclusive rights under copyright.

 • Proprietary License: a restrictive license which grants the user a limited amount of rights, like installing and using the software on their device but any modifications, redistributions, or reverse engineering are not permitted without the explicit permission of the copyright owner(s).